balenaltd/handbook/Team-checklist.md

    * Resin.io admin
    * Timezone.io
    * Intercom
-* Sent photo to the Operations Team
+* Created an issue in the resin-site repo to share your photo, location, and job title with the team
-* Shared my first day experience in flowdock (r/product)
+* Shared your first day experience in Flowdock (r/product)

 If your checklist is full of ticks then it's time to contact the Operations Team (t/operations) and let them know.